With Our Eyes Open to the Truth

 Those who questioned the validity of the above claims were marginalized as pacifists, recalling Neville Chamberlain, or demonized as anti-American or pro-terrorist.
 There was even a list compiled of academics considered dangerous because of their radical views.
 Afghanistan had to be attacked, despite their being not a single Afghan on the planes that fateful day.
 Afghanistan was refusing to give us bin Laden, making them complicit in their terrorism.
 Of course, this wasn’t true, but to say so was un-American.
 Iraq had to be invaded because Hussein had weapons of mass destruction and was intent on delivering them to al Qaeda.
 This wasn’t true, but to say so was un-American.

 Only the accepted discourse was to be heard.
-Alternative (dare I say accurate) dialogue was not tolerated.
-We now understand more clearly the consequences of blind following, of silent acceptance of the status quo.
+Alternative (dare I say accurate) views were not tolerated.
+We now understand more clearly the consequences of blind following, of silent acceptance of the status quo, of reacting rather than reasoning.
 More often than not, the dialogue in my classroom was more open and honest than anywhere in the mainstream after 9/11.
 In my classroom, where I controlled the discursive space, any question could be asked, any observation could be expressed, and any course could be pursued to improve understanding of what was going on in the world.
 My students grew in knowledge and character while American citizens became compliant, conformist and childlike.

 My students didn’t forget.

-If there is a lesson to be learned after ten years of the post-9/11 world, that is it.
-Knowledge, truth, openness.
+If there is a lesson to be learned after ten years of the post-9/11 world, it is the value of knowledge, truth, openness.
 This should not come as a surprise.
 Every lesson of history has been the same.